-"But the Lord said to him, (Ananias) 'Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
-For I will show him how many things he must suffer for My name’s sake.' ” (Acts 9:15 - 16, NKJV)
+But the Lord said to him (Ananias), "Go, for this man is a chosen vessel to Me, to bear My name before the Gentiles, and kings, and the children of Israel; For I will show him what great things he must suffer for My name" (Acts 9:15 - 16, HBFV throughout).